telefonkabel/bleep/readme.txt

-Bleep is a small pixeled Shoot'em up, where you play a hungry black hole.
+Bleep is a small pixeled shoot'em up, where you play a hungry black hole.
 All your necessities center around eating and becoming bigger.
 But be aware: In future updates there will be enemies and you'll have to fight back.
 The underlying framework already supports all kinds of extensions and adjustments of the game settings through json-files.